guys-in-the-cloud/cloud-skill-boosts/Challenge-labs/Build Interactive Apps with Google Assistant: Challenge Lab/Build Interactive Apps with Google Assistant: Challenge Lab.md

 ## Task 3: Add multilingual support to your Cloud Function

-- Cloud Funcctions --> Trigger --> Edit --> Next --> Update the main.py file at line 24(line no. may differ) --> Deploy
+- Cloud Functions --> Trigger --> Edit --> Next --> Update the main.py file at line 24(line no. may differ) --> Deploy

 - Goto to Dialogflow window --> Test --> Test the sentences